 - Allow cookies to cool completely, before storing it in a sealed container or covered in plastic wrap.
 If you store them while they are still warm, they will break apart.

 - To store: Cookies can be stored at room temperature, in a sealable container.
 They will keep fresh for up to 1 week.
 Store them in the refrigerator to keep them longer (2 weeks minimum).

 - To freeze: Place cookies in a ziplock bag and store in the freezer for up to 6 months.

-- In a large mixing bowl, combine your peanut butter, 2/3 cup of the erythritol, baking soda and egg and mix well.
+- In a large mixing bowl, combine your almond butter, brown sugar substitute, baking soda, egg and cinnamon and mix well.
 Cover and refrigerate for 30 minutes.

 - Preheat the oven to 180C/350F.
 Line a large baking tray with parchment paper and set aside.
-In a small bowl, add your remaining 1/3 cup of sweetener with cinnamon and mix well.
+In a small bowl, combine your cinnamon and sweetener.

 - Remove the cookie dough from the fridge.
 Using your hands, form 12 small balls of dough.
 Roll each ball of dough in the cinnamon/sweetener mixture until completely covered.
 Place the covered balls of dough on the lined tray and press each ball into a circular shape.
 Press down on each cookie with a fork, in a criss-cross shape.

 - Bake the cookies for 10-12 minutes, or until just done.
-Remove from the oven, sprinkle with more of the cinnamon/sugar mixture and allow to cool completely.
+Remove from the oven and allow to cool completely.